jjking2/notfast/README.md

 # Notorious F.A.S.T.

-high-speed, high-volume big data plumbing engine
+High-speed, high-volume big data plumbing engine

 ## Concept code

-Download source code in notfast-concept-code.zip to get idea of the architecture of NotFast.
+Download source code in notfast-concept-code.zip to get idea of the architecture of Notorious Fast.
-Working code may be added directly to the repository in a near future.
+Working code may be added a branch in this the repository in a near future.

 ## Presentation